List of one-hit wonders in the United States: Multiple appearances

 Everlast, American rapper, was part of the American hip-hop trio House of Pain who scored a Top 5 hit with their song "Jump Around" (1992).
 After the group split up, Everlast found solo success in 1999 with the hit song "What It's Like".

 List

-Each artist listed here has been identified by at least two publications as being a one-hit wonder in the U.S. Numerous artists listed here have reached the Top 40 on the US Billboard Hot 100 more than once.
+At least two publications have identified each artist listed here as being a one-hit wonder in the U.S. Numerous artists listed here have reached the Top 40 on the US Billboard Hot 100 more than once.
 The year indicates when the song charted or peaked.
 Based on the peak date, the entries are listed chronologically.
-If an entry did not chart, then it is listed based on the release date of the song.
-Some of the entries listed have non one-hit wonder artists featured on the song or are the main artist.
+If an entry did not chart, it is listed by the song's release date.
+In some cases, the song listed here was a collaboration with another artist who is not considered a one-hit wonder.